Urusu/japanbyvan.com/data/faq/index.md

 ### How much are the Highway fees?

 Highway fees vary depending on the area.
 Highways in major metropolitan areas like Tokyo and Osaka are much more expensive than highways in the countryside.
+The average price per kilometer for an ordinary car is around 25 yen.
 There are extra fees for large suspension bridges connecting Honshu and Shikoku (i.e. Seto-Ohashi bridge).
-There's a site with a guide for [ highway fee calculations](https://www2.kumagaku.ac.jp/teacher/~masden/tolls/ "Highway Fees") in Japan.
+Please contact us if you would like to know the price for a specific route.

+A great way to save highway fees, gasoline and time are ferries (e.g. from Osaka to Kyushu).
+Have a look at the domestic ferry routes [here](https://www.japan-guide.com/e/e2355.html) or contact us for more information.

 ### What kind of places are suitable for camping in Japan apart from official campsites?

 Sleeping in your car is allowed everywhere where it’s legally parked.
-There are over 1100 Road Stations where you can park and sleep for free.
-The official ["Michi no eki" site](https://www.michi-no-eki.jp/about/english) gives you a search engine and plenty of information.
+There are over 1100 Road Stations ("Michi no eki") where you can park and sleep for free.
+You can find detailed information and a search engine on the official [Michi no eki website](https://www.michi-no-eki.jp/about/english).

-### Is there a weight limit for the bed and the roof tent

-**Bongo Friendee**: The roof tent in our Bongo Friendee is suitable for 1-2 adult or 2 children (max 120kg).
-The lower Bed in the back of the van is suitable for 2 adults (max 200kg).Hiace: The bed in our **Hiace** van is suitable for 2 persons (max 200kg)

 ### How many free kilometers are included?